nicotuoreniemi/Project-H7/Progress.md

 ### Installing and configuring Nano

 Just like Git, I've got Nano already installed on the master.
 Now I just need to configure it to my liking.
 The default configuration file is in /etc/nanorc.
-In there I switched a few things like put on linenumber and automatic backups on.
+In there I switched a few things like put on linenumbers and automatic backups.
 Now I need to automate it with salt.
 I'll create a directory /srv/salt/nano.
 In there I need the init.sls and also the configuration file from /etc/nanorc.

 ![nano](https://i.imgur.com/1IwpCtD.png)